-Love cannot just be about attraction or an emotional pursuit.
+Love cannot just be about attraction, an intimate relationship, or an emotional pursuit.
 Neither can it be about ourselves.
 This kind of love is only surface love; it is skin deep.
 It cannot endure the inevitable challenges and hardships of real life.
 But, there is something deeper yet that God has prepared for us.
 God’s love connects us at the spirit level so long as God is at the center of the relationship.
 It’s a bond that cannot be easily broken.

 12 And if one prevail against him, two shall withstand him; and a threefold cord is not quickly broken.
 Ecclesiastes 4:12 KJV

 For a couple to keep God in the center of their relationship, they may need to repent for self-idolatry and idolatry of the other person and ask God to renew their hearts in humility and meekness.
 Their dependence has to return to God as their source for love and provision for all their needs.

 To be puffed up is similar to vaunting oneself self.
 It is pride, believing that we are more important or valuable than another.
 Pride is an evil spirit; therefore, we can not give it a place in any relationship, especially not a marriage, because it will place more value on its carrier at the expense of the other.
 It cannot correctly love, care for, or nurture relationships because it belongs to the kingdom of self.
 “It’s all about me.”